Project Gemini

 All Gemini flights were launched from Launch Complex 19 (LC-19) at Cape Kennedy Air Force Station in Florida.
 Their launch vehicle was the Titan II GLV, a modified intercontinental ballistic missile.
 (Note: The only Gemini spacecraft not launched by a Titan II was the reflight of Gemini 2 for a Manned Orbiting Laboratory test in 1966, which used a Titan IIIC.)
 Gemini was the first program to use the newly built Mission Control Center at the Houston Manned Spacecraft Center for flight control.
 (Note: Gemini 3 used the Mercury Control Center located at Cape Kennedy for flight control, as the new center was still in test status.
 Gemini 4 was the first to be guided from Houston, with Mercury Control as a backup.
 From Gemini 5 through today, all flights are controlled from Houston.)
-The project also used the Agena target vehicle, a modified Atlas-Agena upper stage, used to develop and practice orbital rendezvous and docking techniques.
+The project also used the Agena target vehicle, a modified Atlas-Agena upper stage, to develop and practice orbital rendezvous and docking techniques.

 The astronaut corps that supported Project Gemini included the "Mercury Seven", "The New Nine", and "The Fourteen".
 During the program, three astronauts died in air crashes during training, including both members of the prime crew for Gemini 9.
 The backup crew flew this mission.